Separating Quantum and Classical Advice with Good Codes: Introduction

+Replacing the quantum advice $\ket{\adv_{\lambda}}$ by a classical advice string $a_{\lambda}$ (but retaining the quantumness of the algorithm $A$) results in the class $\BQP/\poly$.
+Nishimura and Yamakami~\cite{NY04} first posed the question of whether $\BQP/\qpoly$ and $\BQP/\poly$ are distinct complexity classes, and it too has been a long-standing open problem in quantum complexity theory.

-Given that unconditional separations seem out of reach today since they would imply breakthrough results like $\P \neq \PSPACE$, research attention has shifted to providing oracular evidence for their separation.
-The first progress towards this came from the seminal work of Aaronson and Kuperberg \cite{AK07}, who introduced the weaker notion of a \emph{unitary}, or \emph{quantum}, oracle as a means to separate the classes of $\QMA$ and $\QCMA$ and asked whether their result could be strengthened to a classical oracle separation.
-After a long series of works which demonstrated either conditional or non-standard separations \cite{FK15,LLPY23,NN24,BDK24,Zha24,LMY25}, the first unconditional classical oracle separation between $\QMA$ and $\QCMA$ appeared in the recent work of \cite{BHNZ25}.
+Given that unconditional separations of these classes seem far out of reach of current technology as they would imply breakthrough results like $\P \neq \PSPACE$ and $\PP \subsetneq \P/\poly$, research attention has shifted to providing oracular evidence.
+The first progress towards this came from the seminal work of Aaronson and Kuperberg \cite{AK07}, who introduced the weaker notion of a \emph{unitary}, or \emph{quantum}, oracle as a means to separate $\QMA$ and $\QCMA$, as well as $\BQP/\qpoly$ and $\BQP/\poly$, and asked whether their quantum oracle separations could be strengthened to a classical oracle separation.
+After a long series of works which demonstrated either conditional or non-standard separations \cite{FK15,LLPY23,NN24,BDK24,Zha24,LMY25}, the first unconditional classical oracle separation between $\QMA$ and $\QCMA$ appeared in the recent work of Bostanci, Haferkamp, Nirkhe and Zhandry~\cite{BHNZ25}.
+Even so, the case of $\BQP/\qpoly$ versus $\BQP/\poly$ has remained wide open.

-The oracle used in the separation of \cite{BHNZ25} (which was introduced in the paper of Zhandry~\cite{Zha24}) leverages one of the most natural quantum properties to separate quantum from classical computers: whether two functions are related by the Hadamard transform.
-This idea was first exploited in the work of \cite{Aar10}, who presented the ``Forrelation'' problem, i.e., deciding whether two functions are related by the Hadamard transform, as a candidate (oracle) separation between $\BQP$ and $\PH$.
+The oracle used in the separation of \cite{BHNZ25} (introduced in \cite{Zha24}) leverages one of the most natural properties to separate quantum from classical computers: whether two functions are related by the Hadamard transform.
+This idea was first exploited in the work of \cite{Aar10}, who presented the ``Forrelation'' problem, i.e., deciding whether two functions are related by the Hadamard transform, as a candidate separation between $\BQP$ and $\PH$.
 The works of \cite{Zha24} and \cite{BHNZ25} lift this problem to $\QMA$ with a variant dubbed ``spectral Forrelation''.
-The separation of \cite{BHNZ25} employs sophisticated techniques to analyze Forrelated oracles, including ideas inspired by mathematical physics and Hamiltonian learning.
-It is natural to wonder whether one can separate $\QMA$ from $\QCMA$ without using this heavy technical machinery. \begin{quote}
+The separation of \cite{BHNZ25} employs sophisticated techniques to analyze Forrelated oracles, including ideas inspired by mathematical physics and Hamiltonian learning, resulting in a rather complicated proof.
+It is therefore natural to wonder whether a classical oracle separation requires such heavy technical machinery. \begin{quote}

 \end{quote}